This post covers the nine best practices to ensure you have an effective B2B website that attracts and converts your buyers.

 Where am I?

-As mentioned before, many visitors may arrive on a page deep in your site if they have come from a search engine.
+As mentioned, many visitors may arrive on a page deep in your site if they have come from a search engine.
 It is important that they instantly see what part of your site they are on – the subject or topic of that page.
 Check every page has a title or clear signposting that lets the visitor know where they are within the site.

 Where do I go from here?